netglade/auto_mappr/packages/auto_mappr/README.md

 ])
 class Mappr extends $Mappr {}
 ```
-Note that global `safeMapping` has always the priority.
+Precedense is `global configuration` -> `MapType` -> defaults to false.

-Safe mapping can be done only through `tryConvert`, `tryConvertIterable`, `tryConvertList` or `tryConvertSet` methods.
+Safe mapping can be done only through
+`tryConvert`, `tryConvertIterable`, `tryConvertList` or `tryConvertSet` methods.
 All of them have an optional parameter
-`void Function(Object error, StackTrace stackTrace, SOURCE? source)? onMappingError`, which is a callback function triggered whenever an exception occurs during the mapping process.
+`void Function(Object error, StackTrace stackTrace, SOURCE? source)? onMappingError`,
+that is a callback function triggered whenever an exception occurs during the mapping process.
 This can be used fo example for logging the error.

 ### Generics